Easy Green Bean Casserole

 • French’s crispy fried onions are both inside the casserole and on top.

+4. Bake for 20 minutes, then sprinkle the remaining fried onions on top (as many as you like!).
 Bake for an additional 5–8 minutes, or until the fried onions and just starting to turn brown in spots.
+Serve warm.

 green bean casserole in a green casserole dish on a woven placemat.